 - 50% reduction in carbon intensity in 2023 (vs. 2015);

 - 80% reduction in carbon intensity in 2026 (vs. 2015).

 BAM has a long-term ambition to become a net-zero company, but our focus lies on achieving our ambitious short and medium term targets to promote immediate action and accountability.
-Currently, we are focusing on reducing our carbon footprint as much as possible and are not including the offsetting of any carbon emissions in our footprint.
+We are focusing on reducing our carbon footprint as much as possible.
+We do not include the offsetting of any carbon emissions in our footprint nor do we allow any offsetting as part of meeting our CO2 reduction targets.
 We are accelerating our carbon reduction initiatives, and plan to achieve our 2026 target by:

 - 100% procurement of certified green electricity;

 - Electrification of lease car fleet and equipment;